-To be eligible for independent study, a student should have an overall grade point average of 3.0 or higher; this requirement may be waived in exceptional cases, when approved by the chair of the department.
-Maximum credit of six units is allowed toward the bachelor's degree in independent study courses, and maximum credit of six units is allowed in independent study courses toward the master's degree.
-Credit is limited to a maximum of three units per semester.
-Under extraordinary circumstances more than three units per semester may be allowed on petition to the department chair.
+To be eligible for independent study, a student should have an overall grade point average of 3.0 or higher.
+This requirement may be waived in exceptional cases, when approved by the department chair.
+Maximum credit of 6 units is allowed toward the bachelor's degree in independent study courses, and maximum credit of 6 units is allowed in independent study courses toward the master's degree.
+Credit is limited to a maximum of 3 units per semester.
+Under extraordinary circumstances more than 3 units per semester may be allowed on petition to the department chair.